2019 NBA playoffs

-The 2019 NBA playoffs was the postseason tournament of the National Basketball Association's 2018–19 season.
-The playoffs began on April 13 and ended on June 13 with the Eastern Conference champion Toronto Raptors defeating the two-time defending NBA champion and Western Conference champion Golden State Warriors in 4 games to 2 to win their first title in franchise history.
-Kawhi Leonard was named the NBA Finals MVP for the first time since 2014.
+The 2019 NBA playoffs was the postseason tournament of the National Basketball Association's (NBA) 2018–19 season.
+The playoffs began on April 13 and ended on June 13 with the Toronto Raptors defeating the two-time defending champions Golden State Warriors in the 2019 NBA Finals.
+It was Toronto's first NBA championship in franchise history.
+Game 6 of the Finals was the last game to be played at the Oracle Arena in Oakland before moving to the Chase Center in San Francisco for the 2019–20 season.

+The Los Angeles Clippers set the record for the largest comeback in NBA playoff history, overcoming a 31-point deficit against the Warriors.
+The Portland Trail Blazers' quadruple-overtime victory in game 3 of the conference semifinals against the Denver Nuggets was the longest NBA playoff game since 1953.
+The Raptors' Kawhi Leonard made the first ever game-winning buzzer beater in a game seven, which he did against the Philadelphia 76ers in the second round.

 Due to the COVID-19 pandemic, this was the last postseason until 2022 to be played in its traditional April through June schedule.
 This was also the last NBA Finals featuring coaches wearing formal business attire, as the business attire for coaches was completely abandoned following the 2020 pandemic.